 One of the best things to do when visiting Denver is to explore the iconic Red Rocks Park & Amphitheater.
 Located just 15 miles (24km) from downtown Denver, Red Rocks is revered locally and internationally.

 The best way to experience Red Rocks is by taking in a live concert.
-You can find an up-to-date list of live events right here.
+You can find an up-to-date list of live events on the Red Rocks site.
 With upstarts and high-end talent setting up shop in the amphitheater each week, you can listen to your favorite tunes while taking in the endless stars that dot the nightly sky.

 If there are no acts on during your time in Denver, Red Rocks is still worth exploring, as it is also a city park with stunning surrounds.
 You will also have the opportunity to explore the Colorado Music Hall of Fame, to learn all about the musicians who hail from the Centennial State.